ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/patti-smith-festival-of-voice-2018-tickets.markdown

   \ stage access at the Wales Millennium Centre.</p>"
 has-winner: false
 prize-description: "A pair of tickets to see Patti Smith at Festival of Voice 2018\
-  \ with side of stage access at the Wales Millennium Centre."
+  \ with side of stage access at the Wales Millennium Centre on the 12th of June."
 prize-restrictions: "Winner is responsible for any transport costs to/from the event."
 ---